 Internal Lithium Batteries - As controllers get older, the internal lithium batteries will naturally start to age as well.
 As they age, their maximum capacity will slowly decrease, but the controller will continue to expect the same maximum charge.
 This can lead to false charge percentages and unexpected shutdowns, given enough time.

 To combat this issue, we recommend using the Bat Cal utility every 6-12 months.
 For more information on this, click HERE.

 CMOS Battery - Inside the TPC (Touch Panel Computer) is a CMOS battery that helps the controller keep the time while it's powered off.
 If the CMOS battery runs dry, the controller will begin to exhibit some strange behavior that can seriously affect your timing data's integrity.
 Since the CMOS battery is fused to the internal components of the TPC, a dead CMOS requires replacing the entire TPC, which is a costly repair.

-Fortunately, you can drastically improve the life of your CMOS battery simply by powering your controllers on for about 24 hours every other week when controllers aren't being consistently used.
-This will make sure that the CMOS battery is always topped up and working correctly.
+Fortunately, you can drastically improve the life of your CMOS battery simply by powering your controllers on to charge for about 24 hours every other week when controllers aren't being consistently used.
+This will help to make sure that the CMOS battery is topped up and working correctly.

 Race Day Care

 Delineation - When you're using your equipment on race day, athletes walk all over the place and kids mess with stuff.
 To keep your controllers safe, it's a good idea to set up clear delineation around your controllers to warn athletes away.
 Traffic cones and caution tape are a good idea.
 You can also come up with your own delineation ideas.